hackclub/hackclub/workshops/rust_text_game/README.md

 Now, I know that this is a lot to take in, but don't fret!
 Let's just go through what's happening here once more, line-by-line:

    - `use std::io;`

-    Importing libraries gives us the opportunity to expand our programs however you can imagine.
-By importing `std::io`, we gain access to more functions that allow us to perform "input/output" operations (like `println!()`, but more advanced!).
+    Importing libraries allows us to use code either installed by cargo, or bundled with Rust (standard library).
+By importing `std::io` (where `std` means standard library aka included with Rust), we gain access to more functions that allow us to perform "input/output" operations (like `println!()`, but more advanced!).

 - `fn prompt() -> bool {`

     All functions are meant to return some output, which is either visible to the player, to other programs or parts of the same program.
 In this case, we define a new function called `prompt()`, which will return a value known as a `bool`, which stands for "boolean".
 Boolean data types can only accept two values, which are denoted with the words `true` or `false` in the Rust programming language.
 They're named after the mathematician George Boole and are possibly the simplest instance of [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra) in the field of computer science.

 - `let mut input = String::new();`

     Here, we create a *mutable* `String`. *Mutability* defines whether you can change the value of a variable.
 Since we're *initializing* a new string (which means that we declare that the variable `input` exists and is a `String`, but there haven't been any values that have been *declared* to it yet.)

 - `io::stdin().read_line(&mut input).unwrap();`

     Here, using the `io` library again, we capture whatever the player is typing until they hit `Enter` inside the `input` variable.

 - `return input.to_ascii_lowercase().starts_with("y");`

     And finally, we check if an all-lowercase counterpart of the input's value starts with `y`.
 If it does, it means the input was yes (or similar), and returns `true`.
 If it doesn't, it's safe to assume that the player replied negatively.
-Therefore, we return the value`false`.
+Therefore, we return the value `false`.

 ### Part 4.3: Checking the answer!